State of Connecticut Workers' Compensation Commission, John A. Mastropietro, Chairman

 Federchuck v.
 UTC/Pratt & Whitney, 15 Conn.
 Workers’ Comp.
 Rev. Op.
 476, 2298 CRB-2-95-2 (September 16, 1996).

-Willful and serious misconduct is an affirmative defense, and respondents had burden of proving those allegations.
-Where commissioner rejected corrected findings offered by respondents on that issue, it indicated that he did not believe that the claimant’s conduct, although questionable, was of a sufficiently grave character to warrant a finding of willful misconduct.
+wilful and serious misconduct is an affirmative defense, and respondents had burden of proving those allegations.
+Where commissioner rejected corrected findings offered by respondents on that issue, it indicated that he did not believe that the claimant’s conduct, although questionable, was of a sufficiently grave character to warrant a finding of wilful misconduct.
 See also, Federchuck, § 31-301.
 Factual findings and Appeal procedure.

 Simmons v.
 Philip Bonhotel, d/b/a Bonhotel’s Lawn Maintenance, 13 Conn.
 Workers’ Comp.
 Rev. Op.
 234, 1778 CRB-5-93-7 (April 13, 1995), aff’d, 40 Conn.
 App.
 278 (1996).